 Kono practices the old master technique of egg tempera painting.
 Each color is created on the palette by combining natural powdered pigments and organic egg yolk binder.
 The paint is applied to traditional gesso panels in a process that requires hundreds of semi-translucent layers.

 Kono is also an award-winning author/illustrator who has published over a dozen picture books.
 Her clientele includes top trade publishers and national magazines.
 She has a BA in Art History from the University of Iowa and studied art history at the University of Hull in England.
 She learned egg tempera through the Museum of Fine Arts in Boston and continued in workshops with Master Painter, Koo Schadler.
-Kono was raised in Dubuque, Iowa and has traveled the world.
-Her experiences include backpacking through rural Turkey, dealing blackjack on the Mississippi, waiting tables in NY, kayaking with whales, and racing sailboats.
+She was raised in Dubuque, Iowa and has traveled the world.
 She currently lives in Southern Califnornia with her husband, daughter, and two dogs.

 For work in Children's Literature please visit: